 “Statistically, older drivers have a higher risk of causing a crash, but an even bigger factor adding to higher car insurance bills are common health problems that make them more prone to being hurt and incurring medical bills – even in low-speed or less serious crashes,” she says.

-In Texas, 70-year-old drivers pay 5% more for full coverage than 65-year-olds and 75-year-olds pay 12% more for a full coverage policy, based on CarInsurance.com data.
+CarInsurance.com found that 70-year-old drivers pay 5% more for full coverage than 65-year-old drivers in Texas, and 75-year-old drivers pay 12% more for a full coverage policy.

-Find below the annual average rate increases for senior drivers in Texas by age and different coverage limits.
+The table below shows the annual average rate increase for senior drivers by age in Texas for different coverage levels:

 Age | State minimum | Liability only | Full coverage |